This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 • Include Return Labels: Add return labels to outbound packages to make returns easier for customers.

-• Centralize Returns: Establish uniform guidelines for all returns to streamline the process across products.
+• Centralize Returns: Establish uniform guidelines for all returns to standardize processes across different product types.

-• Identify Return Causes: Gather customer feedback to understand why products are being returned, and address root causes to reduce future returns.
+• Identify Return Causes: Gather customer feedback to understand why products are being returned, then address the root causes to reduce future returns.

 The Future of Reverse Logistics